sdcondon/sdcondon/README.md

 * **[GLHDN](https://github.com/sdcondon/GLHDN):** Same idea as MyOTKE (see above), but using bindings provided by the OpenGL.Net package.
 Retired it when I realised that OpenTK was bigger and more active.
 * **[SwashbuckleDynamicLocalisation](https://github.com/sdcondon/SwashbuckleDynamicLocalization):** Localisation functionality for Swashbuckle

-### Vague Ideas that I Might Do Something About at Some Point
+## What I'm Up To At The Moment

+* Getting my head back into world of Web APIs, messaging, databases and microservices - I've been on a career break for a little too long, and need to get back to "real" work.
+Need to re-acquaint myself with things.
+* Putting together a playground set of APIs for my website, just for experimenting with Web API/Cloud Platform/Messaging/Microservice Architecture stuff.
+* Continuing to work on my Nuget packages - I've neglected [FlUnit]() for a while - so will likely turn my attention to that for a bit.
+* As always, vaguely musing about stuff I might want to add to the portfolio.
+Nothing here that'll happen any time soon, but at the top of the list are:
   * Something a little like [JsonApiDotNetCore](https://www.jsonapi.net/) that plays a little nicer with a hexagonal architecture.
-JsonApiDotNetCore's "DB first" approach means its most useful for anaemic, CRUD services.
+JsonApiDotNetCore's "DB first" approach suggests that its most useful for anaemic, CRUD services - which means that I'm not a huge fan.
   * A Blazor WASM port of FuGet - it's a great tool, but I think the servers come under a bit of strain from time to time.
 A client-side version would be nice for my documentation websites.
-* (Having gotten tired of waiting for try dotnet to improve) An extension to markdig that compiles C# code blocks far enough to recognise syntax, types and members - enough to do syntax highlighting and display type and member docs on mouseover.
+  * (Having gotten tired of waiting for try dotnet to improve) An extension to [markdig](https://github.com/xoofx/markdig) that uses the compiler platform to compile C# code blocks far enough to recognise syntax, types and members - enough to do syntax highlighting and display type and member docs on mouseover.
 Reasoning - when looking at new libs, (I'm not that bothered about being able to run code in the browser, but..)
 I'd like to be able to see type and member docs with zero effort, to get my head around the APIs.

 <!--
 **sdcondon/sdcondon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.